EvergreenTree/speech2text/README.md

 4. **Qwen3-ASR and Granite were added as counterpoints, not just extra rows.**
    They show how much the conclusion depends on backbone quality, pre-training mix, and the evaluation slice.
+5. **RL (MWER/GSPO) fixes the SFT regression.** On Qwen3-ASR-0.6B, GSPO brings French WER *below* baseline (6.13 % vs 6.35 %) and MWER achieves the best Chinese CER at that scale (7.62 % vs 10.41 % baseline).
+An RL stage at half an epoch recovers what SFT lost — and then some.

 This repo bundles four tracks under one roof: the original Whisper fine-tuning work, the `asr_bench` baseline benchmark, the Qwen3-ASR pilot, and